This is based on opinion. Please don't list it on a work's trope example list.

 The fragments of the witch's diary scattered throughout the house are pretty chilling.

-The dark maze on the top floor is scary enough on its own, then you drop and break your only light.
+The dark maze on the top floor is scary enough on its own (especially when you start hearing the statues moving around), then you drop and break your only light.
+Word of advice: do not pause the game at this point.

 Just the whole idea of being trapped in a house where everything's trying to kill you with no way out and no way forward but towards the one who presumably created and controls it all.